feathersjs/docs/services.md

 }
 ```

-Here is the complete list of service method signatures:
+The complete list of service method signatures is as follows:

 ```js
 const myService = {